Our ESIT PhD students presenting themselves and their projects

 I obtained my medical degree from India and worked as a clinician for some time.
 In 2013, I moved to the US to pursue a Master’s program in Epidemiology.
 In my four years there, I worked in infectious disease research-mostly on HIV risk and quality of care related studies.
 Currently I am working at the Mario Negri Institute in Milan, Italy and getting a PhD from the University of Nottingham.
 For my PhD project, I will try to understand tinnitus epidemiology in Europe and identify various risk factors, particularly lifestyle related risk factors, associated with tinnitus.

-Supervisor: Silvano Gallus, Deborah Hall, Alessandra Lugo
+Supervisors: Silvano Gallus, Deborah Hall

 Project 4 hosted by Karonlinska Institutet Stockholm: "Investigation of the environmental and genetics risk factors for tinnitus"